wc-toolkit/wc-language-server/packages/wclint/README.md

-# @wc-toolkit/wclint
+# Web Component Linting (`WCLint`)

-A command-line interface for validating Web Components using Custom Elements Manifest (CEM).
-This CLI tool reuses the validation logic from the `@wc-toolkit/language-server` to provide standalone validation capabilities outside of your editor.
-This can be used independently form the Language server, but works best when it is used with it.
+WCLint statically analyzes your code to quickly find problems using information from the [Custom Elements Manifest (CEM)](https://github.com/webcomponents/custom-elements-manifest).
+Editor support can be found using the [Web Component Language Server](https://wc-toolkit.com/integrations/web-components-language-server/) and you can run WCLint as part of your continuous integration pipeline.

 ## Features